 “Don’t give me that fucking excuse!”

 Alan’s lips were close to curling into a snarl.
 “Well, look who is the master of excuses.
-You start talking about that bloody darkroom-thing to the girls and then go after me for ‘outing you’.
+You start talking about that stupid darkroom-thing to the girls and then go after me for ‘outing you’.
 You take a swipe at Carrie because you are jealous of her and Lin, and then you take a swipe at me because I don’t really think that much of her anymore.”

 Lars laughed a short, joyless laugh, but didn’t hit back this time.
 He just shrugged and looked around the darkness, like that was his real home and not the songs he worked on every day.